Tiffany Haddish Checks ET Red Carpet Reporter Over Costume Comment: ‘This Is Dolce & Gabbana’ - NewsBreak

 Tiffany Haddish Checks ET Red Carpet Reporter Over Costume Comment: ‘This Is Dolce & Gabbana’

 Listen, our favorite actors and actresses were not playing games at the Oscars, this year.
-From Will Smith slapping Chris Rock, in a polarizing altercation that has broken the Internet — to a recently surfaced clip of Tiffany Haddish checking Entertainment Tonight host Lauren Zima after she made a comment about her “little costume change” — our faves were on one last night.
-Tiffany stopped to chat with Zima, who referred to her look as a “costume.”
+From Will Smith slapping Chris Rock, in a polarizing altercation that has broken the Internet, to a recently surfaced clip of Tiffany Haddish checking Entertainment Tonight host Lauren Zima after she made a comment about her “little costume change.”

 Tiffany quickly quipped, “I’m not wearing a costume, I’m wearing Dolce & Gabbana.
 It’s called an evening gown, darling.”